triggermesh/docs/docs/cloud/sources/httppoller.md

 - `event-type` is set to the source's provided value.
 - `event-source` is set to the source's provided value.
 - `id` is set to a generated UID.
-- `date` is timestamped when generating the CloudEvent at Triggermesh.
+- `date` is timestamped when generating the CloudEvent at TriggerMesh.

 Request response body is used to fill the CloudEvent data.